Box of Cockroaches

 Need an invertebrate for your Neuroscience experiments?
 Cockroaches make a nice entry level prep to listen and see spikes on our SpikerBoxes.
 Though you can buy crickets (which you can also use) at your local pet store, cockroaches (which have larger neural signals and are easier to take care of) may be hard for you to find.
 We are here to help.
 A dozen adult orange heads, discoids, or discoid/cranifer hybrids (whatever we have the most of).
 There is no limit!

 Shipping InformationCockroaches are the happiest when they aren't in a shipping box for a long period of time.
 Therefore, we ship cockroaches out on Monday or Tuesday via 2-3 day USPS priority mail.
 This way they won't sit in the Post Office over the weekend.
-We ask that all orders be placed before the prior Sunday so we can get everything ready to ship out on time with our cockroach supplier (Yes, we actually have one).
-He lives in Colorado.
+We ask that all orders be placed before 12:00 noon on the prior Sunday so we can get everything ready to ship out on time with our cockroach supplier (Yes, we actually have one).
+He lives in Arizona.

 - Box ships with one dozen (12) cockroaches.
 Packed with warmers in the winter months.